jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/0_Intro.typ

   caption: [Conceptual illustration of a #gls("swith") configuration, highlighting the integration of four hydrogen pressure tubes.], ) <fig_1>

 When working with #glspl("swith"), it is crucial to understand the implications arising from the key differences between regular aircraft and non-wing structure-integrated hydrogen tank aircraft.
 As mentioned earlier, the integration of high-pressure hydrogen tanks into the wing structure introduces unique challenges.
-The initial assessment involves the modification of space arrangement and mass distribution required for secure tank placement.
+The initial assessment involves modifications to space arrangement and mass distribution required for secure tank placement.

 Beyond these spatial and mass-related aspects, a fundamental distinguishing feature of #glspl("swith") is the addition of high pressure loads to the wing structure.
 This characteristic sets them apart from both conventional aircraft and those with non-integrated hydrogen tanks.
 The wings of #glspl("swith") must withstand not only the usual aerodynamic loads but also the newly added pressure loads from the integrated tanks.
 Depending on the internal pressure values, these pressure loads may have a greater structural impact on the wing than the aerodynamic loads themselves.